The Michael Tippett College seeks to demonstrate, through its Admissions Procedures, that it is fulfilling its stated mission statement

 - contact us to arrange a visit and you can meet other students in the college

-- as part of the assessment process, we may make a home visit or a visit your current school or place of study.
+- as part of the assessment process, we may make a home visit or a visit to your current school or place of study.
 This is in order to fully establish your level of ability in a known environment

 - assessment will be undertaken by a multidisciplinary team considering medical, therapeutic and educational needs